CPVPEvent+

 auto-kit | If true, runs the default-kit command on join automatically. |

-10-seconds-safe-protection | Grants 10 seconds of damage immunity on respawn into the event world. |
+10-seconds-safe-protection | Grants spawn immunity on respawn into the event world.
+The length is set by safe-protection-duration. |

 If the configured target-world isn't loaded by the server (common on Purpur), CPVPEvent+ will load it itself with WorldCreator on enable.